Types of Safaris

 Botswana - Mozambique - Namibia - South Africa - Tanzania - Uganda - Zambia - Zimbabwe

-Botswana is a favorite because it is a pristine paradise, less expensive and can be tailored for you and your group.
-It is essentially a camping trip with a guide/driver/cook and camp help.
-In the economy version, you help prepare food and put up tents.
-The deluxe version includes a camp helper who does these tasks so you can relax.
+Botswana is a favorite because it is an uncrowded pristine paradise, less expensive and can be tailored for you and your group.
+It is essentially a camping trip with a guide/driver/cook and camp helpers.
+In the economy version, you help with camp chores and putting up tents.
+The deluxe version includes camp helpers who do all these chores so you can kick back and relax.
+Both versions allow you to have a nightcap around the camp fire – you’re not camping properly if you’re not sitting around a campfire, sipping a drink and contemplating the days’ adventures while hearing lions roar in the distance.
+Doesn't get any better than that!!!
 Campsites range from totally primitive, such as a dry riverbed, to those with unlimited hot water and a nearby restaurant.
-A typical mobile safari in Botswana has luxurious tents with comfortable beds, porches, and attached bathroom facilities (chemical toilet, bag shower, and canvas sink), and delicious 3 course candlelight meals cooked on site and served in nature's dining room.
+A typical mobile safari in Botswana has luxurious tents with comfortable beds, porches, and attached bathroom facilities (chemical toilet, bag shower, and canvas sink), and delicious three course meals cooked on site and served under candlelight in nature's dining room.
 We offer two kinds of mobile safari.
-The Private is for your group only.
+The Private (Private safaris are limited in number and need to be booked as far in advance as possible) is for your group only.
 You pick the dates, number of days, and select the area(s) you wish to visit.
 And the Scheduled, has up to 8 people and fixed departure dates and itineraries.
-These safaris are limited in number and need to be booked as far in advance as possible.
 A popular spot to begin or end your safari is at the world-famous Victoria Falls.
-On the Zambian side of the falls, our customers stay at the Avanti Hotel which is within walking distance of the East cataract of the falls.
+On the Zambian side of the falls, our customers stay at the Avani Hotel which is within walking distance of the East cataract of the falls.
 On the Zimbabwe side, they stay at the Ilala Lodge or one of the many other fine hotels in the area.

 Okavango Delta Boat Safari